-Australia Burns, But the Franz Weber Territory is Lush and Green
+Australia is Burning, But the Franz Weber Territory is Lush and Green

 For 30 years, the Wild Horse Sanctuary “Bonrook” just outside of Pine Creek in the Northern Territory, Australia has been a paradise for wild horses and retired riding horses.
 Viktoria Kirchhoff recently visited the legendary “Franz Weber Territory” and describes her impressions here.

 After a 2.5-hour drive south from Darwin on the Stuart Highway, shortly after the small town of Pine Creek, I turn left.
 I am welcomed by four beautiful horses, two of them enjoying a cool down in the creek.
 They are very trusting and immediately come up to my car to greet me.
 Their coats are shiny and they are well fed.
 As they are very tame, I quickly realise that they cannot be Brumbies, but must be the retired riding horses from the Franz Weber Territory.
 I come directly from Sydney, which is a 4.5-hour flight southeast of Darwin.
 For months we have had off and on days of thick smoke from the nearby fires that have brutally swept through the states of Queensland, New South Wales and Victoria.
 It’s wonderful to see the rainy season here in the north of the country and everything being lush and green.